syncfusion-content/maui-docs/MAUI/Scheduler/resource-view.md

 {% endhighlight %}
 {% endtabs %}

-### Assign resource object collection to scheduler
+### Assign resource business objects to scheduler

-Add the resources of `Employee` collection that can be assigned to the scheduler using the [ResourceCollection]() property which is of `IEnumerable` type.
+Add the resources of `Employee` collection that can be assigned  to the [Resources]() in the `ResourceView` class which is of `IEnumerable` type.
 Also add or remove scheduler resources dynamically.

 {% tabs %}
 {% highlight xaml tabtitle="MainWindow.xaml" hl_lines="2 3 4" %}